Finlay Bealham: Club career

 Bealham was again a key part of Connacht's squad for the 2015–16 season, being the only player to feature in all 31 of the team's games in the league and in Europe.
 He started 13 of these games, and scored his first try for the team against Munster on 16 April 2016.
 On 28 May 2016, Bealham started in the Pro12 Grand Final as Connacht won 20–10 against Irish rivals and reigning champions Leinster to claim the team's first major trophy in their 121-year history.

 Ahead of the 2016–17 season, Bealham signed a contract extension to keep him in Galway until 2019.
 With the retirement of Nathan White, he came into the season as Connacht's first choice tighthead.
 Bealham played 19 of the team's 22 games in the 2016–17 Pro12, starting all but six, and featured in all seven of the side's European games for the season.
 He continued to be a key player for Connacht in the following season and made his 100th appearance for the side on 16 February 2018 against Zebre In October 2018, Bealham signed another extension to his Connacht deal, this time extending to the end of the 2020–21 season.
+Bealham was named to the 2022–23 URC Elite XV of the year, his second domestic team of the year achievement.